Mapping Tutorial

 Summary

-If you are doing a one time ad-hoc extraction, you may skip setting up the mapping and clean the extracted data later in Transformations.
-However, if you intend to use your configuration regularly, or want to make it into its own component, setting up a mapping is recommended.
+If you do a one-time ad-hoc extraction, you may skip setting up the mapping and clean the extracted data later in Transformations.
+However, if you intend to use your configuration regularly or want to make it into a component, setting up a mapping is recommended.

 "mappings": {